 The Act provides authority for the minister to declare as a pest or nuisance any animal, bird, insect, plant, or disease is destroying or harming or is likely to destroy or harm any land, livestock, or property in all or part of Alberta.
-The legislation enables inspectors and local authorities to deal with native and introduced pests and nuisances which affect agricultural production.
+The legislation enables inspectors and local authorities to deal with native and introduced pests and nuisances that affect agricultural production.

 Alberta Weed Control Act

-The Act This Act aims to regulate noxious weeds, prohibited noxious weeds, and weed seeds through various control measures, such as inspection and enforcement, together with provisions for recovery of expenses in cases of non-compliance.
+This Act aims to regulate noxious weeds, prohibited noxious weeds, and weed seeds through various control measures, such as inspection and enforcement, together with provisions for recovery of expenses in cases of non-compliance.
 Additionally, it mandates the licensing of seed cleaning plants and mechanisms.

 Wheatland County Pest Inspection and Control Program

 Agricultural Services staff conduct annual field inspections and surveys of:

 Assistance is provided to producers for livestock predation occurrences.